GreatCowBASIC/Help/output/md/development_guide_for_gcbasic_exe_compiler.md

 Hugh believes that GCBASIC should be free to all - forever.

-The original software was called GCBASIC, but, he had some resistance in getting high schools in Australia to use and agree to the use of text based programming.
+The original software was called Great Cow BASIC, but, he had some resistance in getting high schools in Australia to use and agree to the use of text based programming.
 Graphical GCBASIC was created to address the need for a graphical user interface.
 Graphical GCBASIC acts like a set of training wheels.
 The concept of Graphical GCBASIC is that the icons make it less scary, and since they all share names with the BASIC commands it is then easy to remember what command corresponds to each icon..
 Using Graphical GCBASIC users can then switch to text mode whenever they want to, go backwards and forwards a few times if they want, and finally end up using just the text programming.
 It is a journey from a graphical user interface to text based programming.

 Those who already have programming experience can go straight to